 Burwell Public Schools does not discriminate on the basis of race, color, national origin, sex, marital status, disability or age in admission or access to, or treatment of employment or educational programs and activities.
-The following person has been designated to handle inquiries regarding the School District's non-discrimination policies: Kyle Drake who may be contacted in writing at P.O.
-Box 670, Burwell, Nebraska, by email at kyle.drake@burwellpublicschools.com or by telephone at (308)346-4150.
+The following person has been designated to handle inquiries regarding the School District's non-discrimination policies: Dale Maynard may be contacted in writing at P.O.
+Box 670, Burwell, Nebraska, by email at dale.maynard@burwellpublicschools.com or by telephone at (308)346-4150.